-If you are going to the movies, watching TV, listening to radio, buying CDs or going to concerts and partying to live music, you heard the soulful music of Dan Farrow.
+If you are going to the movies, watching TV, listening to radio, buying CDs or going to concerts and partying to live music in America - as well as in Europe, Asia, Africa and South America, you heard the soulful music of Dan Farrow.
 Primarily known for his extensive work as a studio- and touring keyboardist with many Grammy Award-winning and Gold- and Platinum-selling artists, his many talents - that include composer, producer, musical director, vocalist and recording artist - are captivating music professionals and audiences around the world.
-This explains why his career has been as extensive as it has and why the demand for his presence is so high from local bands as well as from world-renowned recording artists and music, movie and television producers.
+This explains why his career has been as extensive as it has and why the demand for his presence is so high from local Los Angeles music groups as well as from many other world-renowned recording artists and music, movie and television producers.
 Dan is also a gifted multi-instrumentalist.

 His third CD on Soulstar Records is called "Devotion" and contains 13 jazzy, funky tracks.
 Written, arranged, performed and produced by Dan it also includes Charles "Sweets" Sherrell, longtime musical director for the legendary James Brown and most recently on tour with Maceo Parker.
 Even more refined than his previous albums "Evolution" (2001) and "Spacefunk" (1998) - featuring Patrice Rushen and others - the "Devotion" CD is an exciting blend of what Dan calls Cool-Funk or Soul-Jazz.
 He sounds like George Duke bumps into Earth, Wind & Fire on Planet Funk in 1975 at times.